October 28, 2022

 Mos is on a mission.
 A mission to find you the most free money for school possible.

 What’s Mos?
-Well, it’s a lot of things:
+Well, it’s a complete money app for students.
+That means it offers a lot of things:

 A simple way to see all the scholarships you’re eligible for